Naeha-S/ChatBridge/README.md

 3. Click **"Settings"** (or right-click extension → Options)- [ ] Support for multi-turn conversation editing

-### API rate limiting

-- Default: 1 request/sec with burst of 54.
-Paste your API key and save

-- Wait a few seconds between operations

-- Use your own Gemini API key for higher limits---

 ### Extension context invalidated---

 - Happens when extension is reloaded during use